-The Australian National University Social Research Centre (SRC) established the ANU Centre for Social Research and Methods in 2014, following the acquisition of SRC by ANU Enterprise Pty Ltd. The Australian Data Archive (ADA) has also joined the new Centre, bringing with it the country’s premier collection of digital research data available to researchers from universities, government and non-government organisations.
+The Australian National University Social Research Centre (SRC) established the ANU Centre for Social Research and Methods (CSRM) in 2015, following the acquisition of the SRC by ANU Enterprise Pty Ltd. The Australian Data Archive, based within CSRM, provides access to the largest Australian collection of surveys and social scientific data.

 We have particular expertise in: